 - Classes for faculty and students who have mobility issues will be scheduled on the first floor of accessible buildings so that no use of elevators will be needed to attend classes

-SUNY Cortland has a significant number of courses that involve off-campus field work (such as student teaching), internships, and activities (such as physical education and recreation related coursework).
-Plans for these courses are being devised on a case by case basis as they often involve working with off-campus partners and/or delivery in non-traditional instructional spaces (e.g. gyms).
+SUNY Cortland has a significant number of courses that involve off-campus fieldwork (such as student teaching), internships and activities (such as physical education and recreation-related coursework).
+Plans for these courses are being devised on a case-by-case basis as they often involve working with off-campus partners and/or delivery in non-traditional instructional spaces (e.g. gyms).
 The deans are coordinating discussions with departments related to these unique courses, with a commitment to adhering to all safety and cleaning protocols described above.
-If a field work course also involves transportation (e.g. a bus to Raquette Lake), departments should also address how social distancing and cleaning protocols will be maintained during transport.
+If a fieldwork course also involves transportation (e.g. a bus to Raquette Lake), departments should also address how physical distancing and cleaning protocols will be maintained during transport.